 - 1. Students must take a minimum of seven credits every semester except seniors, who must take a minimum of five credits. - 2.
 Counselors will review all requests to take overloads of more than seven credits. - 3.
 Students taking AP courses should be careful to limit themselves in both curricular and cocurricular activities.
-A maximum of four AP courses is encouraged. - 4.
+Students choosing four or more AP courses in a year will complete the CHS AP course selection form and meet with the data AP. - 4.
 Students are not allowed to drop a class during the semester unless there is a serious circumstance.
 A final grade of "F" may be assigned to a dropped class.
+Consult the course catalog for further details.